aleclarson/saxon/README.md

 Pass a function as the second argument to be called for every resolved path.
 Your function must return a boolean, where `false` forces the result to be the previous path.
 It throws a `LINK_LIMIT` error if the real path cannot be resolved within 10 reads.
 It throws a `NOT_REAL` error if a resolved path does not exist.

+The `mkdir` function recursively creates any missing parent directories.
+It throws a `PATH_EXISTS` error if the path (or one of its parents) already exists and isn't a directory.

 ## Blocking API